jyotilaxmi98/jyotilaxmi98/README.md

 <br>

 - 🌱 I'm currently learning **MERN**
-- 👩‍💻 I'm paasionate abput web dev and enjoy learning new things
+- 👩‍💻 I'm paasionate about web dev and enjoy learning new things
 - 📫 How to reach me **jyotilaxmimasahari21@gmail.com**

 <h3 align="left">Connect with me:</h3>